cuneo24/Project-3/peer-review.md

                 <br>
             @endif
 ```
 root_error, from viewing the controller, seems to populate and trigger when the letter entered is not a musical note.
 The application retains the data in root_error, and when trying to trigger the non-letter error by entering an '!' after root_error is triggered in the same session, the conditional will always choose to display the non-note letter error triggered by root_error being populated first unless the new submission directly overwrites it.
-Perhaps a way to remedy this issue would have been check if root_error was set *and* if it matched the previous input entered.
+Perhaps a way to remedy this issue would have been to check if root_error was set *and* if it matched the previous input entered.

 ## 5. Code: General